-Lakes and reservoirs are defined as waters of Utah which are protected by beneficial use designations.
-Each lake and reservoir has been designated as an Assessment Unit (AU) for purposes of assessment.
-The terms lake, reservoir and assessment unit are used interchangeably in this chapter.
+Lakes and reservoirs are defined as waters of Utah, which are protected by beneficial use designations.
+Each lake and reservoir has been designated as an AU for purposes of assessment.
+The terms lake, reservoir, and AU are used interchangeably in this chapter.

-Section R317-2-14 contains the standards established for both toxics and conventional parameters including total dissolved solids.
+UAC R317-2-14 contains the standards established for both toxic and conventional parameters, including TDS.
 Lakes and reservoirs greater than 20 acres are listed along with their beneficial use classifications.
-Lakes or reservoirs not specifically listed in Section R317-2-13.12 are assigned designated uses by default to the classification(s) of their tributary stream(s).
+Lakes or reservoirs not specifically listed in UAC R317-2-13.12 are assigned designated uses by default to the classification(s) of their tributary stream(s).